First Aid: Earaches

 What to Do

-- Call the doctor to have your child's ears checked.
+- Call the doctor for advice or to have your child's ears checked.

-- your child appears ill while on antibiotics
+- your child seems ill while on antibiotics

 - the ear drains pus-like fluid or blood